arangodb/arangodb/README_maintainers.md

 write markdown
 --------------
-*mdpp* files are used for the structure.
+*md* files are used for the structure.
 To join it with parts extracted from the program documentation you need to place hooks:
   - `@startDocuBlock <tdocuBlockName>` is replaced by a Docublock extracted from source.
   - `@startDocuBlockInline <docuBlockName>` till `@endDocuBlock <docuBlockName>`